What is a Small Company? – Meaning & Explanation Under Companies Act, 2013

 1. Rotation of Auditors

-The small companies need not comply with the rotation of auditors every 5 to 10 years like the other private limited companies which are not considered small companies.
+Small companies are exempt from the requirement to rotate auditors every 5 to 10 years, unlike other private limited companies that are not considered small companies.

-Flexibility, close relationship with customers, and lean staffing are again some of the greater points which make a small company attractive when compared with larger ones.
-This also helps the business owners function in a close-knit manner with the community and the people of the same.
+Flexibility, close relationship with customers, and lean staffing are again some of the greater points that make a small company attractive when compared with larger ones.
+This also helps business owners function in a close-knit manner with the community and its people.

 Conclusion

-A small business offers opportunities for entrepreneurship, employment, and job, and is much easier to run than a large corporation.
-Companies Act states that small businesses cannot be considered public entities.
+A small business offers opportunities for entrepreneurship, employment, and job opportunities, and is much easier to run than a large corporation.
+The Companies Act states that small businesses cannot be considered public entities.
 Their paid-up share capital does not exceed Rs.
 2 crores or a larger amount that is not more than Rs.
 10 crores.

 About author